Hope Castle: 2010 fire

 In November 2010, the building was subject to an arson attack that left the hotel building with extensive interior damages.
 In a very short amount of time the fire spread through the bar and lounge areas, up the stairwells, and into the upstairs rooms.
-The building was uninhabited at the time of the fire; however, the contents of the hotel including a considerable amount of the fittings, furniture, and antiques were destroyed.
+The building was uninhabited at the time of the fire; However, the contents of the hotel including a considerable amount of the fittings, furniture, and antiques were destroyed.
 At the time of the incident, it was clear to local Gardaí that entry was gained by trespassers to the ground floor of the building where the fire was started.
 It is believed that a local group of teenagers forced entry to the building and intentionally started the fire.
 Although Gardaí questioned juveniles in the town, no persons were ever convicted of the crime.

 House and demesne

 Lieutenant-General The 11th Baron Blayney originally built the current house in the 1780s.
 It was later redesigned in a Georgian style by architect Robert Woodgate in the year 1799.

-The house is a three-story, five bay house located near the site of an earlier plantation, which was restored during the Victorian Era.
+The house is a three-story, five bay house located near the site of an earlier plantation, which was restored during the Victorian era.
 Some of the Victorian era embellishments include cresting on the roof parapets and on the entrance to the building, which has a central curved bow.
 A glass projection porch and canopy of ornamental iron cast were also added to the structure.

-In 1832, the landscape architect William Sawrey Gilpin was employed by Baron Blayney to make improvement to the Blayney demesne.
+In 1832, the landscape architect William Sawrey Gilpin was employed by Baron Blayney to make improvements to the Blayney demesne.

 The gate lodges, stables, and bath houses are still extant while the ironwork for these structures was carried out by father and son James and Alexander Shekleton in 1862 for Anne Adèle (née Bichat), widow of Henry Thomas Hope.
 The updated stable yards seem to have been constructed slightly after around 1865.

 When it was taken over by the local County Council, the building was renovated and the 19th century additions to the gardens and main front were demolished.
 Hope Castle is surrounded by grounds of green land next to a forest area accompanied by a large lake, known as the Black Island.
 The building, although not currently in use, consists of several bedrooms, a bar lounge and restaurant area.